darkstego/wakib-keys/README.md

 ## Installation

-Save the *wakib-mode.el* file anywhere in your emacs loadpath then place
+You can install wakib-keys from melpa or save the *wakib-keys.el* file anywhere in your emacs loadpath then place

 ```
 (require 'wakib-mode)